kixlab/cs374-spring-2018/internal/11-User-Testing.md

 - Making participant even more stressed
 - User should be in control, clearly not
 - User can stop at any time
-- No reason to have 2 people inoom
+- No reason to have 2 participants in the room at once

 Beneficience
 - Not “do no harm”
 - Risk vs benefit to society NOT right

-Justiice
+Justice
 - Not Fair

 See Venkman, P.  “The Effect of Negative Reinforcement on ESP Ability.”
 Unpublished monograph, 1984.

+# IRB Example
+Show an actual exmaple IRB document

+# Online Experimentation

 ## Emotion Contagion Study
 Now let's take a look at a more recent, real-life example.